 Unlike other companies who operate at arms-length from producers, Aduna is run by people who enjoy and have in-depth experience of working directly with rural communities in Africa.
 This enables us to ensure quality standards and that producers are paid a fair price for their goods.

-Our baobab supply chain is a partnership with a local community organisation called ORGIIS who agrees fair pricing with the communities and works directly with the women to harvest and collect their baobab fruits.
+Our baobab supply chain is run in partnership with a local NGO called ORGIIS who agrees fair pricing with the communities and works directly with the women to harvest and collect their fruits.

-We collect baobab from 528 women producers and employ a further 176 women in our processing centre to transform the fruits into powder.
+We collect baobab from over 650 producers in 20 communities and employ a further 200 women in our processing centre to transform the fruits into powder.
 It is at this stage that we ship the powder to the UK for the final stages of processing and microbial analysis.
 With this model, the added-value from the processing stays within the community and the income goes directly into the hands of the women.

 We are honoured to have received a number of awards for our business model from the sustainability community:

-Through our baobab supply chain, we are working with a total of 700 women from 13 communities in Upper East Ghana, who are benefiting from life-changing sustainable income flows.
-Through our wider supply chain, we are working with many more producers from all over Africa including Ghana, Malawi and Uganda.
+Through our baobab supply chain, we are working with over 850 women from 20 communities in Upper East Ghana, who are benefiting from life-changing sustainable income flows.
+Through our wider supply chain, we are working with hundreds more producers from all over Africa including Ghana, Malawi, Burkina Faso and Uganda.

 Read the stories of two of our Ghanaian baobab producers here: